CharlieJT/digital-spaniel/README.md

 - [**Back To Top Icon**](#back-to-top-icon)

+## Overview

+The Website was designed to give a fluent & professional look & feel to it within each part & provide the best possible usability for the user.
+The font "Mentserrat" was chosen as I feel that this font really helps provide that look & feel.

 ## Navbar

 When arriving on the website, the navbar will be displayed with a Navbar Logo on the left-hand side which will navigate you to the home page & on the right-hand side will be nav items on the on desktop & a hamburger icon on mobile.
 This can hide when a user scrolls down the page & will re-appear when a user starts scrolling back up.
 When at the very top of the page, the Navbar background will transition to have a transparent background.